TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/HowToDeprecateThings.rst

 ..  _deprecations:

 ========================================================================
-How to deprecate classes, methods, arguments and hooks in the TYPO3 core
+How to deprecate classes, methods, arguments and hooks in the TYPO3 Core
 ========================================================================

 TYPO3 Core development policy states that public API will not be changed